-- people who are equally knowledgeable as us (peers or in teams); or
+- People who are equally knowledgeable as us (peers or in teams)

-- artefacts (the environment around us, books, or computers).
+- Artifacts (the environment around us, books, computers, etc.)

-This programme is offered by the Department of Child, Family, and Education Studies is a part of Utrecht University’s Faculty of Social and Behavioural Sciences.
-It is based on the research priority area Education and Learning, which is embedded in local, national, and international research networks.
+This program is offered by the Department of Education and Pedagogy, which is part of Utrecht University’s Faculty of Social and Behavioural Sciences.
+The program is based in the research priority area of Education and Learning, which is embedded in local, national, and international research networks.

-The presence of students from multiple countries offers you opportunities to explore issues in education and learning within a broader international perspective.
-Researchers and scholars from abroad are also invited for guest lectures and research seminars.
+The presence of students from multiple countries provides you with opportunities to explore issues in education and learning within a broader international perspective.
+In addition, researchers and scholars from abroad are invited for guest lectures and research seminars.
 We encourage all students to participate in international research seminars or to complete an internship abroad.

-This multidisciplinary two-year programme allows you to synthesize insights from education, psychology, neuroscience, and linguistics.
-Our lecturers represent different disciplinary backgrounds, such as developmental psychology, educational sciences, experimental psychology, human movement science, linguistics, pedagogics, natural sciences, and sociology.
+This multidisciplinary two-year program allows you to synthesize insights from education, psychology, neuroscience, and linguistics.
+Our lecturers represent different disciplinary backgrounds, such as developmental psychology, educational sciences, experimental psychology, human movement science, linguistics, pedagogy, natural sciences, and sociology.
 This broad range of perspectives will help you develop a comprehensive outlook on issues in educational sciences.

-As a graduate of this Master's programme, you’ll be a well-qualified practitioner in educational and learning sciences.
-You’ll have a thorough knowledge of current developmental, learning, and teach theories as well as the neurobiological basis of education and learning.
+As a graduate of this Master's program, you’ll be a well-qualified practitioner in educational and learning sciences.
+You’ll have a thorough knowledge of current developmental, learning, and teaching theories as well as the neurobiological basis of education and learning.
 In addition, you’ll have the tools and expertise to conduct high-quality research in education.
-The programme prepares you equally well for a career as a PhD candidate or as an applied researcher outside academia.
+The program prepares you equally well for a career as a Ph.D. candidate or as an applied researcher outside academia.